arwhyte/xcaliper-docs/xcaliper-proposal.md

 Mapping xAPI vocabularies to Caliper terms will require the establishment and maintenance of data dictionaries or mapping files.
 Defining and publishing equivalencies between terms (perhaps using the SKOS vocabulary [mapping properties](https://www.w3.org/TR/skos-reference/#mapping)) should be included in the scope of the proposed IMS "Profiles Registry".
 Indeed, we recommend that IMS propose to Rustici that they consider retiring their commercial-backed registry in favor of an IMS-sponsored replacement.

 What follows is a preliminary walkthrough of likely xCaliper behavior with respect to xAPI message header and statement property processing with example JSON / JSON-LD.
+For a visualization of xAPI Statement processing see [Appendix A](#appendixA) below.

 #### Message Header processing
 xCaliper will process both PUT (single statement) and POST (single statement, batch statements) HTTP requests.
 Message headers will be inspected, in particular `Content-Type` and the custom `X-Experience-API-Version` request headers.  xAPI message requests normally set the `Content-Type` value to "application/json".
 Statement requests that include Attachments use the "multipart/mixed" content type.